ashiqrobin/mlops-platform/README.md

 ## License

-This project is provided as an interview deliverable template.
+This project is provided as an template.
 Adapt or extend it for your organization’s needs.